oscimp/app/redpitaya/pulsed_radar/README.md

 ## Hardware setup

-A VCO has been selected as signal source to easily demonstate the local oscillator stability sensitivity of the measurement.
-The VCO feeds a fast radiofrequency switch triggered by the Redpitaya to generate the emitted pulse.
-A fraction of the VCO power drives a I/Q detector fed on the other hand by the amplified received signal.
-The I/Q detector output is amplified by a baseband VGA (Variable Gain Amplified) whose output feeds the Redpitaya ADC.
+A VCO (MiniCircuits ZX95-2536C-S+) has been selected as signal source to easily demonstate the local oscillator stability sensitivity of the measurement.
+The VCO feeds a fast radiofrequency switch (Hittite HMC284A) triggered by the Redpitaya to generate the emitted pulse.
+A fraction of the VCO power (MiniCircuits ZX10-2-42-S+ splitted) drives a I/Q detector (Analog Devices ADL5380 evaluation board) fed on the other hand by the amplified (2x MiniCircuits ZX60-272LN-S+) received signal.
+The I/Q detector output is amplified by a baseband VGA (Variable Gain Amplified, Analog Devices AD8335 Evaluation Board) whose output feeds the Redpitaya ADC.
 Since a typical SAW sensor echo lasts a few tens of nanoseconds, the 125 MS/s (8-ns sampling period) is more than enough to collect the sensor response.
 Observing the fast evolution of the echo phase is achieved by generating on the fast DAC outputs an analog copy of the I and Q coefficients best viewed